elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-is-replication-important-in-experimental-design.md

 url: /learn/education-studies/questions/why-is-replication-important-in-experimental-design
 score: -1.0
 related_article1:
-    id: 166170
+    id: 166168
+    title: >-
-    title: What are the impacts of climate change on ecosystems?
+        What are the main types of research methodologies used in scientific inquiry?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-impacts-of-climate-change-on-ecosystems
+    url: /learn/education-studies/questions/what-are-the-main-types-of-research-methodologies-used-in-scientific-inquiry
 related_article2:
     id: 166164
+    title: >-
-    title: What are the key areas of study in environmental science?
+        What are the key areas of study in environmental science?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-areas-of-study-in-environmental-science
 related_article3:
-    id: 166163
+    id: 166153
-    title: How does long-term ecological research contribute to understanding climate change impacts?
+    title: >-
+        What is the purpose of the scientific method in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-longterm-ecological-research-contribute-to-understanding-climate-change-impacts
+    url: /learn/education-studies/questions/what-is-the-purpose-of-the-scientific-method-in-research
 related_article4:
-    id: 166157
+    id: 166172
+    title: >-
-    title: What are the characteristics of a good hypothesis?
+        What are the main threats to brook trout habitats?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-a-good-hypothesis
-related_article5:
-    id: 166157
-    title: What are the characteristics of a good hypothesis?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-a-good-hypothesis
+    url: /learn/education-studies/questions/what-are-the-main-threats-to-brook-trout-habitats
 ---

 &nbsp;